palveeen22/test-verihubs-webcam/README.md

 # verihubs-webcam-test

-This is a simple guide to help you get started with setting up and running **My Awesome App**.
+This is a simple guide to help you get started with setting up and running react webcam app.
 It's built using Vite, React, and TypeScript.

 ## Features